Wangtk311/SafeEar-Inference-Test-Script/readme.md

 # SafeEar Inference Script

 After considerable effort, the SafeEar inference script has been completed.
+After testing on the ASVSPOOF2019 dataset, the same result as the label is achievable.
 Below is the usage guide.

 ## 1. Structure Overview